sporto/planetproto/exercises/040_property_assignments/problem.md

 // alien has not being modified
 ```

-New / updated properties are assigned to the object, not to the prototype
+New/updated properties are assigned to the object, not to the prototype.
-Note that the property 'kind' now exists in both alien and zippy.
+Note that the property `kind` now exists in both `alien` and `zippy`.

 Challenge
 ---------